 The Xiaomi Mi Smart Electric Toothbrush T500 is for the budget-conscious among us.
 Of course, at such a low price point you will miss out on the premium features found elsewhere, but if you want to dip your toe into the electric toothbrush market, this is a good bet.

-It has a simple yet elegant aesthetic, that wouldn’t look out of place in any bathroom.
+It has a simple yet elegant aesthetic that wouldn’t look out of place in any bathroom.
 On the surface are indicator lights that light up when using any of the three cleaning modes.
-The three modes are Gentle, Standard, and Favorite.
-They’re pretty self-explanatory but simply put they apply different amount brush strokes per minute.
+The three modes are Gentle, Standard, and Favourite.
+They’re pretty self-explanatory, but simply put, they apply a different number of brush strokes per minute.

 There is a companion app, but it’s nothing like the Sonicare app and does have some connectivity issues.
-This isn’t an electric toothbrush for those who are serious about making a meaningful change, but more of a test run before you spend 150+ dollars.
-This is also an excellent travel toothbrush thanks to its affordability but also its USB charging.
+This isn’t an electric toothbrush for those who are serious about making a meaningful change, but rather more of a test run before you spend 150+ dollars.
+This is also an excellent travel toothbrush thanks to its affordability and USB charging.

 5. Oral-B Pro 2000 Black Electric Toothbrush

 The Sonicare ProtectiveClean 4300 is another excellent mid-tier electric toothbrush from Philips.
-As with almost all Sonicare models, there is a premium feel to it, and it’s very present here.
+As with almost all Sonicare models, there is a premium feel to it and it’s very evident here.

 There is a built-in pacer that will measure the time spent brushing each quadrant of your teeth and alert you when you need to move on to the next area.
 This is great for dental hygiene as it ensures comprehensive coverage.

 There’s also a built-in pressure sensor that will vibrate when too much pressure is used.
-So, although this electric toothbrush is affordable it does pack a serious set of features.
+So, although this electric toothbrush is affordable, it still packs a serious set of features.

 Electric Toothbrush: Buying Guide

-Electronic toothbrushes are a feature-rich product with a lot of health benefits and claims from manufacturers.
+Electronic toothbrushes are feature-rich products with a lot of health benefits and claims from manufacturers.
 This guide will help you choose the best electric toothbrush for your needs and put some of the claims to the test by referencing scientific studies.